MadCoder39/UnityBuildPipelineiOS/README.md

 ```

 ## Runall command
-This command is taking care of everything, while you can sit back and enjoy your :coffee:
+This command is taking care of everything, while you can sit back and enjoy your ☕
 It has lots of arguments because it combines all other commands.
 Most of them are optional.

 Best way to use it is `pipeline runall beta`, where 'beta' is passed to fastlane command.
+One command to run them all...
 ```
 pipeline runall -h
 usage: pipeline runall [-h] [-f] [--allow-debugging] [--dev] [options [options ...]]